Did you know what when I see things like this

 3. More gratitude feeling, more abundance.

-The world becomes more magical when we see it though the lens of gratitude.
+But the fundamental truth is true: The world becomes more magical when we see it though the lens of gratitude.

 If you choose to see the world as reality just being boring or sucking, then that is all your world will ever be.